stupidcollegegirl/encryptor-module/README.md

-Markdown# 🔐 Python Encrypt Tool
+# 🔐 Python Encrypt Tool

 **A clean, secure and user-friendly TUI (Text User Interface) utility for encrypting and decrypting files using symmetric encryption.**